 Why join a membership specifically focused on Pinterest marketing, instead of a broad-based social media marketing program?

-The reason I decided to niche from Social Media marketing into Pinterest marketing was I was a “Jack of all trades, and master of none”.
-Once I realized what Pinterest was doing to drive my sales and leads funnel - it was a no-brainer.
+I was a “Jack of all trades, and master of none”.
+Once I realized Pinterest was driving my sales and leads funnel - it was a no-brainer.

 Instead of barely maintaining your workflow and knowledge about a handful of platforms, you’ll get in-depth training, community, and support for the platform that gives your business the best return on investment.